jacopocolo/p5-sketchplugin/README.md

 ## Messy to-do list

 ### 1.0

-- Set a default for create canvas so it create a canvas even if the function is not actually called

-- Text stroke should render as border

 - Reset artboard with the drawingContext

 - Add translate() and rotate() in push and pop